GG-space/gpseq-preprocessing-tutorial/pages/setup.md

 gzip fastq/TUTORIAL01_S1_LALL_R1_001.fastq
 ```

+While the input file downloads and compresses, we recommend moving on to the next step and prepare the reference.

 ## Reference genome

-Download the `GRCh37.p13` reference genome with the following:
+Download the `GRCh38.r104` reference genome with the following:

 ```bash
 mkdir reference